Travel Report: Ben Nevis Distillery, Scotland.

 Ben Nevis Distillery.

-I certainly wasn’t expecting the gruff man who’d begrudgingly sold me a ticket to be my tour guide!
-But that’s how the chips fell.
-He kicked off proceedings with a brief introduction and a long list of rules and regulations.
-And believe me, when this guy says “no video”, he isn’t kidding around.
-In any case, this strange looking contraption is a grist hopper.
+The strange looking contraption pictured above is a grist hopper.
 Basically it hydrates milled malt before it gets fed into the stainless steel mash tun that sits behind it.
-The mash tun uses heat from boiling water to induce natural enzymes to breakdown starch in the grain into fermentable sugars.
+The mash tun uses heat from boiling water to induce natural enzymes to break down grain starch into fermentable sugars.

 This is the washback room, which is where they produce the alcohol that goes into the whisky.
 The sugary liquid (called wort) from the mash tun gets channeled into the washbacks along with added yeast.
 It’s at this point that the brewing process begins.
 Most of these units are stainless steel and date back to the 1970s.

 However, a couple of the washbacks are actually wooden, barrel style units.
 Our guide was keen to point out that these were only added for increased visual appeal and to give the room “more of a traditional look”.
 Does the stuff brewed in the wooden washbacks taste any different?
 According to our guide, not at all.